 As a result of the Acquisition, F-star Gamma became a wholly-owned subsidiary of the Company and the Company changed the entity's name to Denali BBB Holding Limited.
 In addition, the Company became a direct licensee of certain intellectual property of F-star Ltd by way of the Company's assumption of F-star Gamma's license agreement with F-star Ltd, dated August 24, 2016, (the "F-star Gamma License").
 The Company made initial exercise payments under the Purchase Agreement and the F-star Gamma License, in the aggregate, of \$17.8 million.
 In addition, the Company is required to make future contingent payments, to F-star Ltd and the former shareholders of F-star Gamma, up to a maximum amount of \$447.0 million in the aggregate upon the achievement of certain defined preclinical, clinical, regulatory and commercial milestones.
 These include up to \$27.0 million in preclinical contingent payments, \$50.0 million in clinical contingent payments, \$120.0 million in regulatory contingent payments and \$250.0 million in commercial contingent payments.
 The amount of the contingent payments will vary based on whether F-star delivers an Fcab (constant Fc-domains with antigen-binding activity) that meets predefined criteria and whether the Fcab has been identified solely by the Company or solely by F-star or jointly by the Company and F-star.
+In June 30, 2019, the Company made a payment of \$1.5 million to F-star Ltd upon the achievement of a specified preclinical milestone in the Company's ETV:IDS program.

 The Company concluded that the assets acquired and liabilities assumed upon the exercise of the Option Agreement did not meet the accounting definition of a business, and as such, the acquisition was accounted for as an asset purchase.
 As the transaction was accounted for as an asset purchase rather than a business combination, the Company did not recognize any contingent consideration on the acquisition date.
-To date, the Company has paid consideration of \$19.8 million in aggregate, consisting of up-front and contingent consideration, all of which was recorded as research and development expense as incurred.
-No contingent consideration was recognized in the three months ended March 31, 2020 or March 31, 2019.
-Any future contingent consideration is expected to be recognized as incurred in research and development expense on the Condensed Consolidated Statements of Operations and Comprehensive loss.
+To date, the Company has paid consideration of \$19.8 million in the aggregate, consisting of up-front and contingent consideration, all of which was recorded as research and development expense as incurred.
+The Company recognized \$1.5 million of contingent consideration as research and development expense for the three and six months ended June 30, 2019.
+There has been no contingent consideration recognized for the three and six months ended June 30, 2020.
+Any future contingent consideration is expected to be recognized as incurred in research and development expense on the Condensed Consolidated Statements of Operations and Comprehensive Loss.

 Under the F-star Collaboration Agreement, the Company is responsible for certain research costs incurred by F-star Ltd in conducting activities under an agreed development plan for each Fcab, for up to 24 months after the target Fcab is accepted.
 The Company's responsibility for research costs under the first development plan related to an Fcab that targets the transferrin receptor was completed during the year ended December 31, 2018.
 The responsibility for costs under the second development plan related to an undisclosed Fcab target commenced in February 2019.
-The Company recognized \$0.3 million and \$0.2 million in research and development expense related to the funding of F-star Ltd activities under this development plan during the three months ended March 31, 2020 and March 31, 2019, respectively.
+The Company recognized \$0.3 million and \$0.6 million in research and development expense related to the funding of F-star Ltd activities under this development plan during the three and six months ended June 30, 2020, respectively, and \$0.3 million and \$0.5 million for the three and six months ended June 30, 2019, respectively.